tatetian/tatetian.github.io/_posts/2015-01-15-why-should-i-or-any-tech-telant-start-blogging.md

 “But, so what?” the other half of me responds, “Yes, I am likely to suck at first, but over time I will get better, *definitely*. ”

-Blogging is a fullfilment to the need of expressing myself, and maybe more importantly, a treatment to my perfectionism.
+Blogging is a fullfillment to the need of expressing myself, and maybe more importantly, a treatment to my perfectionism.

 ##Final thoughts